candiddev/etcha/hugo/content/docs/references/jwt.md

 ##### `etchaBuildManifest`

-String, for [Commands](../commands) that produce the event `build_manifest`, the output of executing [`change`](../commands#change) is concated into this property.
+String, for [Commands](../commands) that produce the event [`buildManifest`](../events#buildManifest), the output of executing [`change`](../commands#change) is concated into this property.
 This property is primarily used for cache busting/forcing a JWT to be downloaded during a run diff, but it could contain useful data around secure supply chain or patch versions.

 ##### `etchaPattern`